 - For the Location type, select Zonal, and then select the desired zone for your cluster.

 Choose a Master Version.
-We recommend selecting a release channel.
+Defaults to the recommended option of Release channel.
 If you must specify a static version, ensure auto-upgrade is enabled for your node pools.

 From the navigation pane, under Node Pools, click default-pool.